Santa Claus ushers in a green Christmas

 A Fair Trade gift fair is also being held in London, again with the Green Santa.
 This one will give out recycled and eco-friendly gifts to kiddies.

 Local Christmas celebrations around the U.S. are also taking a few cues from Green Santa.
 The trend that started gaining ground last year (most notably at the White House and Rockefeller Center Christmas Tree) of using energy-saving LED lights for municipal and other public light displays continues.
 In fact, this year, NYC's Rockefeller Center's LEDs are solar-powered.
 And the largest professional provider of Christmas decorations in the U.S., Christmas Décor, is transitioning to LEDs in its 375 locations in 48 states.
 On the smaller-scale displays is a changeover to LED this year in a city square near my own hometown, Morristown, N.J.
 There they've also recycled the Santa house instead of building a new one.
 (Though it's surprising they didn't do that sooner.
 Seems pretty wasteful to build a new one every year.)
 The Perth shopping center mentioned above is also embracing LED lights.

 Now all Green Santa needs to do is invent a solar-powered Wii, and everyone can have a Merry Christmas.

 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.